SchulzLab/TFAnalysis/README.md

 The command to run the script for one such file is:
 ```
-python Predict_TF_Binding.py <File to be classified> <Folder containing the trained random forest models> <Name of the TF for which binding should be predicted> <Target directory to store the predictions>
+python Predict_TF_Binding.py <File to be classified> <Folder containing the trained random forest models from Step 2.2> <Name of the TF for which binding should be predicted> <Target directory to store the predictions>
 ```

 ###Preparing data for submission